Why we’re working to end the death penalty

 A small number of countries around the world continue to sentence people to death.
 The number of states carrying out executions is steadily decreasing, year on year: we have charted a worldwide trend towards abolition since we began campaigning for it.

-But thousands of people remain on death rows awaiting execution in prisons around the world, and many hundreds are still executed in a minority of states every year.
-Find out which countries executed in 2013
+Thousands of people remain on death rows awaiting execution in prisons around the world, and many hundreds are still executed in a minority of states every year.